This easy recipe can be used both as a Peppermint DIY Foot Scrub – or you can use it as a foot soak to completely pamper tired feet.

 Generally, I use this peppermint foot scrub when my feet are rough and then as a soak when my feet are fairly good but need a little maintenance.

-Ingredients in this Peppermint Foot Scrub Recipe
+Ingredients in this DIY Foot Scrub Recipe

 I used Epsom salts because they are high in magnesium, which can be absorbed through your skin.
 Epsom salts are said to help reduce inflammation and improve the absorption of nutrients.
 They also help remove dead skin cells and can help wear away calluses when used as a scrub.